TIMBER ROT

 SOLUTIONS FOR WOODWORM

-At London Damp Surveys, we know woodworm like the back of our hand.
+At London Damp Specialist, we know woodworm like the back of our hand.
 If you’re experiencing woodworm problems or think you might be, get in touch with us immediately and we’ll come to your property for a consultation and complete a survey.
 With years of experience under our belts, there’s no problem too big or small that we can’t identify.
 So don’t hesitate to give us a call on 0207 305 5997.

 HOW DO YOU TREAT WOODWORM?